jagadish-pattanaik/cov-info/README.md

 <img src="https://img.shields.io/github/repo-size/jagadish-pattanaik/cov-info"/>
 </div>

-COV-Info is a national level AIM App Challenge 2020 (organised by AIM and NITI AAYOG) winner in COVID-19 response category and among the top 21 apps nation wide of different categories by leaveing behind 3000+ applications who had participated.
+COV-Info is a national level AIM App Challenge 2020 (organised by AIM and NITI AAYOG) & CSIR Jigynsa Mahotsav 2022 winner in COVID-19 response category and among the top 21 apps nation wide of different categories by leaveing behind 3000+ applications who had participated.
 It gives stats about COVID-19 of the whole world and also awares people about different precautions and measures.

 <!-- TABLE OF CONTENTS -->
 <details open="open">